simonambridge/RTFAP2/README.md

 ##Querying Data Using A ReST Web Interface

 A ReSTful web interface provides an API for calling programs to query the data in Cassandra.

+The code for this is in the restRTFAP directory provided in the repo.

 To use the web service, use the example url’s supplied - these will return a json representation of the data using the ReST service.

 The sample queries are served by a web service written in Node.js.
 The code for this web service is provided in the repo.

-Navigate to the restRTFAP2 directory in the repo
+Navigate to the restRTFAP directory in the repo
 ```
-$ cd restRTFAP2
+$ cd restRTFAP
 ```

-> This Node.js application directory structure was created with express using the command ```$ express restRTFAP2```.
+> This Node.js application directory structure was created with express using the command ```$ express restRTFAP```.
-You will also need to install the Node Cassandra driver ```$ npm install cassandra-driver``` You can find more detailed instructions for installing Node at https://github.com/simonambridge/chartDSE
+You will also need to install the Node Cassandra driver ```$ npm install cassandra-driver``` You can find more detailed instructions for installing Node using the example at https://github.com/simonambridge/chartDSE

 Start the Node http server using the command ```DEBUG=restrtfap:* npm start``` alternatively use the simple shell script ```./run.sh```